The PRIDE Awards

 2015 PRIDE Awards

 The Division of Student Affairs is accepting nominations for the PRIDE Awards (Proud Recognition of Individuals Dedicated to Excellence).
-Nominations for both undergraduate and graduate students will be accepted online through Wednesday, March 25.
+Nominations for both undergraduate and graduate students will be accepted online through noon on Friday, March 27.

 PRIDE Award Descriptions